ifm/documentation/PDS/GetPallet/getPallet.md

 ### `palletOrder`
 If multiple pallets were detected in the field of view, you can set the order of pallets based on three properties:
-- `scoreDescending` (default): the pallet order will be based upon the detection score (highest to lowest),
+- `scoreDescending` (default): the pallet order will be based upon the detection score (highest to lowest), which corresponds to how well the pallet matches the expected pallet shape,
 - `zAscending`/`zDescending`: the pallet order will be based upon the height from the floor, that is, along the calibrated Z-axis (`zAscending` - lower to upper, `zDescending` - upper to lower).

 ## Output